Can superhuman AI help us improve?

 \( DQI(a_{k}^{human}) = 100 - (Q(s_{k}, a_k = a_{k}^{AI}) - Q(s_{k}, a_k = a_{k}^{human})) \)

-where $a_{k}^{human}$ is the action (move) chosen by the player, $a_{k}^{AI}$ is the optimal choice given by AI, and \(Q(s_{k}, a_{k}) \in [0, 100] \) is the ‘Q-value’ usually referred to by go players as the ‘win-rate’ of a move $a_k$ from the state (board position) $s_k$.
-The qualitative meaning of the formula is that a human move that matches the AI will get a DQ score of 100, whereas a human move which doesn’t match the favourite AI move will have its DQ penalised by however worse its Q-value was than the ‘optimal’ AI decision.
+where $a_{k}^{human}$ is the action (move) chosen by the player, $a_{k}^{AI}$ is the optimal choice given by AI, and \(Q(s_{k}, a_{k}) \in [0, 100] \) is the ‘Q-value’ usually referred to by Go players as the ‘win-rate’ of a move $a_k$ from the state (board position) $s_k$.
+The qualitative meaning of the formula is that a human move that matches the AI will get a DQ score of 100, whereas a human move that doesn’t match the favourite AI move will have its DQ penalised by however worse its Q-value was than the ‘optimal’ AI decision.

-In the appendix to this paper, the researchers justify using previous work that the metric is a ‘good’ one, in that it robustly seems to hold up against several sanity checks.
+In the appendix of this paper, the researchers justify using previous work that the metric is a ‘good’ one, in that it robustly seems to hold up against several sanity checks.
 For example, it distinguishes clearly between human and AI play, and can differentiate an expert from an expert who is cheating with an AI.
 I indeed agree that DQ more or less measures what it’s supposed to measure, and while there is an issue I have with its definition, it is minor to the principal point of this post and shall only be discussed at the end.

-The novelty of a game is defined (suspiciously) simply by Shin et. al. It is simply sixty minus the move number which featured the first move that had never previously been seen.
-As we will discuss below, this notion of novelty adapts badly from chess, where it is commonly used, to go.
+Their measure of novelty will also be important for the rest of this post, as Shin et al. use it in various ways to justify and explain some of their other findings.
+The novelty of a game is defined (suspiciously) simply by the paper.
+It is sixty minus the move number which featured the first move that had never previously been seen in the database.
+As we will discuss below, this notion of novelty adapts badly from chess, where it is commonly used, to Go.

 So… we aren’t getting better?